runeh/tirbi/README.md

 ## To do

+- [ ] Make sure we emit types and things
+- [ ] Hook up entrypoint etc in package.json
 - [ ] Rename storageConfig in config?
 - [ ] Listen for events so we don't get 404?
 - [ ] jsdoc comments